influxdata/docs-v2/content/v2.0/visualize-data/variables.md

   {{< nav-icon "orgs" >}}

-2. Select an organizatio from the list.
+2. Select an organization from the list.
 3. Select the **Variables** tab.
 4. Click **+Create Variable**.
 5. Enter a name for your variable.